 Ascend Jacob’s Ladder.
 At the top, turn right to an entrance in the fence.
 You will pass a spectacular sandstone overhang.
 Enjoy the magnificent views of the Valley below and Cape Vulture soaring overhead.
 The path turns to the right at a ‘V’ in this formation.

-The path then follows a series of zig-zags for a while and then a slight uphill.
+The path follows a series of zig-zags for a while and then a slight uphill.
 At the top of this hill, you will note that the trail forks to the left.
 Follow this fork along a ridge.
 Finally, you will note the opening to the Stable Cave shelter.

 Stable Cave is a long sandstone overhang that can easily sleep up to twelve people.
 Enjoy the views of Cathedral Peak on the horizon.

 These hikes can be done separately.
 However, it is recommended that you combine the two into one walk.
 The Route is marked from the Drakensberg Sun Hotel.
 The hike can be described as easy to moderate.
 It is a hike of some 10km in length and 4 hours in duration.
 You will encounter two spectacular waterfalls and a crystal-clear pool in the Blue Grotto.
 The Fern Forest is a “fairy garden” of cascading streams and dense clumps of ferns.
 Remember to pay the relevant fee at the Drakensberg Sun activity centre and fill out the register.

 This hike starts at the Drakensberg Sun Activity Centre or Bergview and is well-marked.
 7.5km.
 It takes just over 3 hours.
 Easy.
 The falls are in the Monks Cowl Reserve.
 This hike can also be approached from this area’s Dragon Peaks/ Oaks Supermarket side.

 “It always seems impossible until it’s done”.- Nelson Mandela.